ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/elasticsearch.markdown

    documents that are actually stored on the destination.
 2. an optional [_delete_by_query](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-delete-by-query.html)
    command, to delete existing versions of RavenDB documents from Elasticsearch before appending new ones.
+   {CODE-BLOCK: JavaScript}
+   POST orders/_delete_by_query
+{"query":{"terms":{"Id":["orders/1-a"]}}}
+     {CODE-BLOCK/}
 3. [_bulk ](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html) command,
    to append RavenDB documents to the Elasticsearch destination.
+   {CODE-BLOCK: JavaScript}
+   POST orders/_bulk
+{"index":{"_id":null}}
+{"OrderLinesCount":3,"TotalCost":0,"Id":"orders/1-a"}
+     {CODE-BLOCK/}

 ---

-### Document Identifiers on Elasticsearch
+### Document Identifiers

 * When Elasticsearch stores RavenDB documents, it provides each of them with an automatically-generated iD.
-* RavenDB recognizes documents it transferred to Elasticsearch **not** by the IDs Elasticsearch gave them, but by one of their properties.
-* The property RavenDB recognizes documents by, is provided to the task as a part of the index definition (`IndexIdProperty` through code, "Index ID property" via Studio).
+* RavenDB needs to delete and replace documents, but it cannot do this using Elasticsearch's arbitrary generated IDs.
+  Instead, it uses one of the document's properties as ID.
+* You need to decide which document property RavenDB would use as a document identifier.
+  To define it:
+   * Set `IndexIdProperty` through code (see [code sample](../../../server/ongoing-tasks/etl/elasticsearch#add-an-elasticsearch-etl-task)).
+   * Or set the [Document ID Property Name](../../../studio/database/tasks/ongoing-tasks/elasticsearch-etl-task#elasticsearch-indexes) field via Studio.
-* The identifier must be one of the properties defined by the transformation script and passed on to Elasticsearch.
+* The identifier must be a property that the transformation script passes to Elasticsearch.
-* RavenDB can then use document identifiers to delete and modify documents.
+  E.g., of the following script, you can use **DocId** as identifier.
+  {CODE-BLOCK: JavaScript}
+  var orderData = {
+                 DocId: id(this),
+                 OrderLinesCount: this.Lines.length,
+                 TotalCost: 0
+                  };

+loadToOrders(orderData);
+  {CODE-BLOCK/}

 ---